rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching.md

 ​	Update KBS and AAS IP addresses in run.sh

-**Create AES Key**

-​	Execute the command

-​	./run.sh
-- Copy the key id generated

 **Create RSA Key**

 ​	Execute the command

 ​	./run.sh reg

-- copy the generated cert file to sgx machine where skc_library is deployed.
-Also copy the key id generated
+- copy the generated cert file to SGX Compute node where skc_library is deployed.
+Also make a note of the key id generated

 ## Configuration for NGINX testing

-**Note:** OpenSSL and NGINX base configuration updates are completed as part of deployment script.
+**Note:** Below mentioned OpenSSL and NGINX configuration updates are provided as patches (nginx.patch and openssl.patch) as part of skc_library deployment script.

 **OpenSSL**